 --David H. Johnson

 UT Southwestern Medical students, including those rotating through Internal Medicine, have access to some of the best clinical training facilities in the country.
-Parkland Memorial Hospital, Dallas County's public health care center, is the primary teaching hospital of the Medical School; other affiliated hospitals, such as our two University Hospitals, William P. Clements University Hospital (opening in late 2014) and Zale Lipshy University Hospital, the Dallas Veterans Affairs Medical Center, and Children's Medical Center Dallas, add to a clinical experience that is exceptional and unmatched.
+Parkland Memorial Hospital, Dallas County's public health care center, is the primary teaching hospital of the Medical School; other affiliated hospitals, such as our two University Hospitals, William P. Clements Jr. University Hospital and Zale Lipshy University Hospital, the Dallas Veterans Affairs Medical Center, and Children's Medical Center Dallas, add to a clinical experience that is exceptional and unmatched.

 The Internal Medicine area of this website includes levels of detail about each of our divisions, information about our residency and fellowship programs, and much more.